 ii.
 We can imagine how one of the false prophets of Jeremiah’s day might twist the Scriptures to “prove” that the temple could never be conquered.

 · God promised an everlasting dynasty to David (2 Samuel 7:12-15).

 · God chose Zion as His early abode (Psalm 132:13-18).

 · Jerusalem and the temple were miraculously saved from destruction from the Assyrian army more than 100 years before (2 Kings 18:13-19:37).
 Surely this proved God would never allow Jerusalem or the temple to be conquered.

 All of this reasoning was faulty, even if scriptures could be twisted to support it.
 The reasoning forgot that:

 · God always holds the inner spiritual reality to be greater than the outward form.

 · Any Scriptural reasoning that gives cover for and license to sin and idolatry is wrong and faulty.

 iii.
 We today don’t say, “The temple of the LORD, the temple of the LORD” as they did in Jeremiah’s day.
-Today some say, “I go to church, I go to church, I go to church.”
-Or, “I’m a conservative, I’m a conservative, I’m a conservative.”
-Or, “I’m Calvary Chapel, I’m Calvary Chapel, I’m Calvary Chapel.”
-None of these things make one right from God apart from truth faith and true repentance.
+Today some say, “I go to church, I go to church, I go to church”; or “I’m a conservative, I’m a conservative, I’m a conservative”; or “I’m Calvary Chapel, I’m Calvary Chapel, I’m Calvary Chapel.”
+None of these things make one right from God apart from true faith and true repentance.

 iv.
 “Men may perform the most sacred rites, and yet perpetuate the grossest crimes.”
 (Meyer)